Causal consistency: Definition

 Causal consistency captures the potential causal relationships between operations, and guarantees that all processes observe causally-related operations in a common order.
 In other words, all processes in the system agree on the order of the causally-related operations.
 They may disagree on the order of operations that are causally unrelated.

 Let us define the following relation.
 If some process performs a write operation A, and some (the same or another) process that observed A then performs a write operation B, then it is possible that A is the cause of B; we say that A “potentially causes” or “causally precedes” B.

 Causal Consistency guarantees that if A causally-precedes B, then every process in the system observes A before observing B. Conversely, two write operations C and D are said concurrent, or causally independent, if neither causally precedes the other.
 In this case, a process may observe either C before D, or D before C. The Causal Precedence relation in shared memory is related to the happened-before relation in message-based communication.

 Thus, a system provides causal consistency if this following condition holds: write operations that are related by potential causality are seen by each process of the system in their causal precedence order.
 Different processes may observe concurrent writes in different orders.

 The Causal Consistency model is weaker than sequential consistency, which ensures that all processes observe all write operations in common order, whether causally related or not.
 However, causal consistency is stronger than PRAM consistency, which requires only the write operations that are done by a single process to be observed in common order by each other process.
 It follows that when a system is sequentially consistent, it is also causally consistent.
 Additionally, causal consistency implies PRAM consistency, but not vice versa.

 Example

 Here is an example of causal consistency.

 Causal relations are respected in the following event sequence:

-Process P2 observes, reads, the earlier write W(x)1 that is done by process P1.
+Process P2 observes and reads the earlier write W(x)1 that is done by process P1.
 Therefore, the two writes W(x)1 and W(x)2 are causally related.
 Under causal consistency, every process observes W(x)1 first, before observing W(x)2.
 Notice that the two write operations W(x)2 and W(x)3, with no intervening read operations, are concurrent, and processes P3 and P4 observe (read) them in different orders.

 Session Guarantees

-The causal consistency model can be refined into four session guarantees..
+The causal consistency model can be refined into four session guarantees.
 They can be summarised as follows: